Top Picks for Best Inflatable SUPs for Fishing | 2023

 • Save

-The Sea Gods Skylla has really proven itself to be one of the most versatile boards I’ve reviewed this year.
-It’s 33” width and wide tail offers excellent stability and it’s sleek nose and light weight keep it efficient on the water.
+The Sea Gods Skylla has really proven itself to be an extremely versatile iSUP.
+Its 33” width and wide tail offers excellent stability and its sleek nose and light weight keep it efficient on the water.

 In addition to its paddling performance, the Skylla has four threaded accessory mounts that can be used with paddle holders, cameras, or even to mount a fish finder.
 The well spaced D-rings and cargo areas also make it easy to tie down a cooler or other equipment.